-Carrying on further into Brodick you get to Crofters, which has a number of vegan options.
+On the main stretch in Brodick, there is Crofters (NOW CLOSED), which has a number of vegan options over the years.
 They specifically state on a sign in the window that they have "vegan options", which kind of gives you confidence and a warm fuzzy feeling inside :) We've had a veggie burger and mushroom stroganoff in 2018 and in August 2019 they had vegan nachos, a vegan salad and lentil soup on the menu (nachos below).

-Carrying on a bit you get to Little Rock Cafe.
+Carrying on a bit from Wooley's, you get to Little Rock Cafe.
 This place is the bizzle.
 It's also very busy...
 Handily enough though, if it's too busy you can jump on to the crazy golf right in front of the cafe.
 Go on... let yourself go...
 Go crazy.
 Little Rock Cafe has a few options (baked potatoes and that kind of thing).
 They also do a good sandwich and veggie burger that can be made vegan.
 Plus Dear Green coffee.
 And as of 2019, some vegan energy balls provided by Rebel Coco (beetroot, peanut butter and cacao flavours).

 Moving on from the Capital City of the Kingdom of Arran, the next town and second to the throne is Lamlash with views to Holy Isle.
 There are a couple of place's we've eaten here.

 The other place in Lamlash is the Pierhead Tavern - or PHT.
 The menu changes, but we have had vegan food in there that was very tasty.
 It's probably best phoning ahead to see what is on the menu.
 Below is a stew from 2018 and most recently (October 2019) a vegan bean burger (with vegan cheese) and a chocolate and orange torte.

 Lastly, the Old Pier Tearoom has recently started making vegan sausage rolls (2019).
 These are worth a visit to Lamlash.

 The next town south from Lamlash is Whiting Bay, which does have a few options - some of which we have tried out.
 There is a cracking cafe called the Coffee Pot that does a falafel burger (see below) and some homemade vegan cakes.
-Felicity's also has a couple of vegan options and we've heard good things about the curry, so it's on our list to try!
-The Shore opened in March 2019 and have emailed us to say that they will be doing vegan options soon (see second photo below).
+Felicity's (now called MOST) also has a couple of vegan options and we've heard good things about the curry, so it's on our list to try!
+Below is a photo of some pizzas they sell - with and without vegan cheese.

 Whiting Bay also hosts Bay Kitchen and Store, where you can buy fresh produce, bread and supplies not to mention a tasty soya cappuccino.
 Well worth a visit in our opinion.